-Seal of Bi-literacy
+Seal of Biliteracy

+The California State Seal of Biliteracy is marked by a gold seal affixed to the diploma and recognizes high school graduates who have achieved a high level of proficiency in one or more language(s) in addition to English.
 The Seal has two components.
 The student must meet the proficiency requirement for English and the proficiency requirement for World Language.